Richard H. Cracroft

 A prolific author, he wrote Washington Irving: The Western Works and coedited A Believing People: The Literature of the Latter-day Saints, 22 Young Mormon Writers, and Voices from the Past, a collection of Mormon journals and diaries.
 Dr. Cracroft co-compiled/edited the Provo Patriotic Reader, and he has published in numerous professional journals on various literary figures and genres.

 Dr. Cracroft was a major force in establishing Mormon literature as an area for literary study.
-He assisted in establishing the Association for Mormon Letters, helped edit Western American Literature and several other journals, and chaired the advisory board of BYU Studies.
+He assisted in establishing the Association for Mormon Letters, helped edit Western American Literature and other journals, and chaired the advisory board of BYU Studies.